Unless specified within the commodity list below, the Department is not aware of any edible non-prescribed goods (NPG) prohibited for export to China.

 1.3 Prohibited products

-The Department is not aware of any prohibited edible apiculture products for this market.
+The Department is not aware of any prohibited edible apiculture products for export to China.

 2. Documentation requirements

 An EX188B 'certificate as to condition' has been accepted in the past for consignments of edible apiculture products exported to China.
 The Department can issue an unendorsed EX188B certificate for edible apiculture products.
 However, exporters are encouraged to confirm the importing conditions through their importer, or if needed the government authority of China.

 It has been brought to the attention of the Department that Chinese border inspection officials are routinely testing Australian edible apiculture products for the presence of American foulbrood (AFB), European foulbrood (EFB), small hive beetle and Varroa destructor (varroa mite).
 Producers and freight forwarders should ensure that edible apiculture products do not contain these bee pests and diseases when exporting to China.
 Positive detections within the consignments will result in the rejection of the entire consignment.
 Exporters should work closely with importers when sending honey to China to ensure that they are able to meet these importing country requirements.

 The Department's understanding is that the only method to screen for the presence of these pests and diseases is using

 PCR testing prior to the export of honey to China.